ACTIVE-o3: Empowering MLLMs with Active Perception via Pure Reinforcement Learning: Related Works

 \end{section}

-\newtcolorbox{promptbox}{ colback=gray!5, colframe=white, coltitle=white, fonttitle=\bfseries , enhanced, boxrule=0pt, arc=8pt, title=Prompt for \ours\ Detection, colbacktitle=teal!70!black, left=5pt, right=5pt, top=5pt, bottom=5pt, before skip=10pt, after skip=10pt, width=\textwidth }
+\newtcolorbox{promptbox}{ colback=gray!5, colframe=white, coltitle=white, fonttitle=\bfseries , enhanced, boxrule=0pt, arc=8pt, title=Prompt for \ours\ Detection, colbacktitle=teal!70!black, left=5pt, right=5pt, top=5pt, bottom=5pt, before skip=10pt, after skip=10pt, width=\linewidth }

-\newtcolorbox{segpromptbox}{ colback=gray!5, colframe=white, coltitle=white, fonttitle=\bfseries , enhanced, boxrule=0pt, arc=8pt, title=Prompt for \ours\ Segmentation, colbacktitle=yellow!70!black, left=5pt, right=5pt, top=5pt, bottom=5pt, before skip=10pt, after skip=10pt, width=\textwidth }
+\newtcolorbox{segpromptbox}{ colback=gray!5, colframe=white, coltitle=white, fonttitle=\bfseries , enhanced, boxrule=0pt, arc=8pt, title=Prompt for \ours\ Segmentation, colbacktitle=yellow!70!black, left=5pt, right=5pt, top=5pt, bottom=5pt, before skip=10pt, after skip=10pt, width=\linewidth }

-Building on the formulation in the previous section, we now present \ours, a unified framework for MLLM-driven active perception in vision-language tasks.
-We target two representative and challenging applications: (1) small object detection/grounding and (2) interactive segmentation.
-Both tasks require selecting multiple informative regions from an image before performing task-specific action.
+We present \ours, a unified framework for MLLM-driven active perception in vision–language tasks.
+Our goal is to provide a principled and modular formulation of active perception for MLLMs, serving as a conceptual foundation for future research, rather than aiming to cover all forms of embodied active perception.
+Although our formulation is general and applies to embodied agents in complex physical environments, such real-world 3D settings hinder reproducible deployment and fair evaluation.
+We therefore instantiate the framework in a controlled, fair, and reproducible 2D setting: active perception over static images.
+Within this setting, we study two challenging perception-centric applications—(i) small-object detection/grounding and (ii) interactive segmentation—both of which require selecting multiple informative regions before executing task-specific actions.
+This instantiation follows directly from the general formulation while allowing us to isolate the sensing policy and rigorously evaluate MLLM-based active perception under fixed sensing budgets.

 Given an image $I$ and instruction $\mathcal{I}$, we first generate a global observation $o_{\text{init}}$ by resizing $I$.
 A shared multi-modal large language model (MLLM) is treated as a unified policy $\pi$ that generates a textual response $y$—containing both intermediate reasoning and action outputs—conditioned on the visual input and instruction, i.e., $\pi(y \mid o, \mathcal{I})$.
 The MLLM is then guided by two prompts: $\mathcal{I}_O$ for proposing regions, and $\mathcal{I}_A$ for performing task-specific operations.
 We extract actionable components from $y$ via task-specific parsers tailored to each subtask.
 In this setup:

 \begin{itemize}[leftmargin=1.5em, itemsep=0.3em] \item \textbf{Sensing module:}

 which produces $K$ candidate perception actions $\{a_k^{\text{cam}}\}_{k=1}^K$ parsed from the full response.

 \item \textbf{Task module:}